thecdrz/Baden-City-Ransom/README.md

 A faithful recreation of the classic NES game River City Ransom using the original sprite assets and Phaser 3.

+## Disclaimer

+This is a personal, non-commercial fan project made for educational and nostalgic purposes.
+No copyright infringement is intended.
+All trademarks and copyrights are the property of their respective owners.
+If you are a rights holder and would like content removed, please open an issue or contact me.

 ## 🎮 How to Play

 ### Controls